ionic-team/ionic-site/content/docs/v2/resources/what-is/index.md

 <section id="shim">
     <h3><a href="#shim">Shim</a></h3>
-    <p>A shim is a piece of code that normailizes difference APIs across browsers.
-A shim would often has it's own API that would handle the cross browser differences.</p>
+    <p>A shim is a piece of code that normailizes an APIs across browsers.
+A shim can have it's own API that hides the browser specific implimentation from the end user.</p>
   </section>